mongodb-labs/atlas-cli-plugin-terraform/README.md

 ## License

 MongoDB Atlas CLI is released under the Apache 2.0 license.
-See [LICENSE.md](LICENSE.md)
+See [LICENSE.txt](LICENSE.txt)